santosjonnardenzo/ABOUTME/README.md

      You can also mention hobbies — it makes your profile feel human. -->
 ## About me

-- 🎓 Studying [Degree] at [University]
+- 🎓 Studying Computer Science
-- 💻 Currently learning [language or framework]
+- 💻 Currently learning Python
-- 🌱 Building my first [type of project]
+- 🌱 Building my first python project
-- ⚡ Fun fact: [something interesting about you]
+- ⚡ Fun fact: god at chatgpt
 ---

 <!-- SKILLS SECTION